ianvanharten/all-time-reading-list/README.md

 ## March 2024 (Stubbe's)
 - On Guard -- William Lane Craig
 - Harry Potter and the Sorcerer's Stone (audiobook) -- JK Rowling
+- Harry Potter and the Chamber of Secrets (audiobook) -- JK Rowling